-- Dropshadow: Like Border-Radius, you can hand off adding shadows and let code do it for you.
+- Dropshadow: Like Border-Radius, you can let code handle adding shadows.

 It’s the secret art of reverse engineering.

-These big companies have more money and team members to throw at a project, so they have room to trial and test certain strategies.
+These corporations have more money and team members to throw at a project, so they have room to trial and test-specific strategies.
 Save yourself the time (and headaches) and let them do the learning for you.

-To help you get started, here’s a list of bigger companies you can study to learn how to design UI the smart way:
+To help you get started, here’s a list of company UI systems you can learn from to create smarter, not harder:

 - Google: Material Design System